manussekhar/German_Notes/Conjugation/Unregelmaßig verben.md

-change both in first and sec
+change both in first and seconf